Table of Contents

-A Delaware Certificate of Incorporation is a document that is filed with the Delaware Corporate Division in order to establish a corporation in the state of Delaware.
+A Delaware certificate of incorporation (COI) is a legal document filed with the Delaware Secretary of State by individuals or entities wishing to form a corporation in Delaware.

 The fact that the names of the Directors do not need to be included on the Certificate of Incorporation is one of the numerous advantages of setting up a Delaware corporation.
 For individuals that value their privacy, this offers an additional layer of security.
 It is also a great feature in that the corporation is not required to submit revisions with the Corporate Division to update that information should an officer or director change.

 Certified copy of certificate of incorporation in Delaware